fhereygers/AgenticAI_EMEA2/README.md

 ## Requirements

 You must be logged into your assigned Cloudera AI project with the Agent Studio application launched.
-See [Lab 0 - Getting Started](../lab0/README.md) for setup instructions.

 Your instructor will provide you with connection details to connect to Cloudera Data Warehouse service.
+Check the chat box of the zoom meeting for this.

 ## Step-by-Step Guide